-Prior Auth & Drug Pricing Reforms Move Forward
+Prior Authorization & Drug Pricing Reforms Move Forward

 The Minnesota Legislature is required to adjourn session no later than May 18, 2020.
 The pace at the Capitol has quickened, but the process remains very unusual (given social distancing guidelines).